War Crimes Act of 1996

-The War Crimes Act of 1996 is a law that defines a war crime to include a "grave breach of the Geneva Conventions", specifically noting that "grave breach" should have the meaning defined in any convention (related to the laws of war) to which the United States is a party.
+The War Crimes Act of 1996 is a United States federal statute that defines a war crime to include a "grave breach of the Geneva Conventions", specifically noting that "grave breach" should have the meaning defined in any convention (related to the laws of war) to which the United States is a party.
 The definition of "grave breach" in some of the Geneva Conventions have text that extend additional protections, but all the Conventions share the following text in common: "... committed against persons or property protected by the Convention: willful killing, torture or inhuman treatment, including biological experiments, willfully causing great suffering or serious injury to body or health."

 The law applies if either the victim or the perpetrator is a national of the United States or a member of the U.S. Armed Forces.
 The penalty may be life imprisonment or death.
 The death penalty is only invoked if the conduct resulted in the death of one or more victims.

 The Act was passed with overwhelming majorities by the United States Congress and signed into law by President Bill Clinton.